 The Huanglaobie Beef Cake in the Hubu Alley has a fresh, fragrant and tender thick flank filling and a golden and crisp flour wrapping.

 Mianwo, a special Wuhan cake, is mainly made of rice milk milled from Japonica rice, with a certain proportion of soybean milk, scallions and fine salt.
-The deep-fried Mianwo is thick around and thin in the middle and tastes crisp and soft.
+The deep-fried Mianwo tastes crisp and soft.

 The chrysanthemum-shaped Shaomei is a very popular traditional pasta in the Hubu Alley.
 The ingredients include flour, glutinous rice, lard, pork, skin jelly.
 It tasted refreshing, soft and fragrant.